 Sit On Top – Best For Ocean Fishing, Great for all other

-Sit In – For Lakes, harder to fish on shakey water, low manueverability
+Sit In – For Lakes, harder to fish on shakey water, low maneuverability

 Whitewater Rafting Kayaks

-This is a more moderate version of whitewater kayaking and is considered to be more peaceful and scenic, but you may need to tackle the occasional rapid currents every now-and-again.
+This is a more moderate version of whitewater kayaking and is considered more peaceful and scenic, but you may need to tackle the occasional rapid currents now and again.
 This also can include day trips and longer journeys and requires a kayak with a larger storage compartment and a more comfortable seat.

-Inflatable – Some newer models of inflatable kayaks such as the later Sea Eagle models have the ability to take on high class rapids without and issues.
+Inflatable – Some newer models of inflatable kayaks, such as the later Sea Eagle models, can take on high-class rapids without issues.

 There are many reasons to decide to rig your kayak using a sail.
 Sails may be used to improve speed and your range on day trips or expeditions.
-They are able to put in a degree of security on journeys that are challenging or take the sting away from long rides.
+They can put some security on challenging journeys or take the sting away from long rides.